 Education in the park

 Learning Loops are designed with the teacher in mind.
 Currently there are 30 stations (10 in each Loop).
 Ten more will be placed along another loop next year.
 Each station gives information and photos of a particular topic of the park’s history, geology, plants and animals.
-Teachers are welcome to bring their classes for a self-guided walking tour (all other activities require permits and park staff – call office for details) of the Learning Loops at no charge; however, we do require that you register your visit with the park office to avoid scheduling conflicts with other paid field trip groups – call 277-2004.
+Teachers are welcome to bring their classes for a self-guided walking tour.
+PERMITS for this activity are REQUIRED!
+The fee is $5 per person for groups of 10 or more.
+Please register your visit with the park office to avoid scheduling conflicts with other field trip groups – call 277-2004.

 Learning stations generously funded by 3M, Michelin, Duke Energy and the Jolley Foundation.